qorix-group/process_description/process/process_areas/quality_management/quality_roles.rst

    Experience

-   * 2 years of experience in quality management
+   * 2 years of experience in software quality management
    * Experience in managing projects

    Responsibility